 More information about Lumoxiti are available at https://www.lumoxiti.com/

 Hairy cell leukemia (HCL) is a rare, chronic, and slow-growing leukemia in which the bone marrow overproduces abnormal B cell lymphocytes.
 HCL can result in serious conditions, including infections, bleeding and anemia.
 Approximately 1,000 people are diagnosed with HCL in the US each year.
 HCL accounts for up to 3% of all adult leukemias.
 While many patients initially respond to treatment, 30% to 40% will relapse five to ten years after their first treatment.
 With no established standard of care and very few treatments available, there remains significant unmet medical need for people with relapsed or refractory HCL.

-The LUMOXITI approval is based on data from the single-arm, open-label ‘1053’ trial, which is a single-arm, multicenter Phase III clinical trial assessing the efficacy, safety, immunogenicity and pharmacokinetics of moxetumomab pasudotox monotherapy in patients with relapsed or refractory HCL who have received at least two prior therapies, including one purine nucleoside analog.
-The trial was conducted in 80 patients across 34 sites in 14 countries.
-The primary endpoint was durable complete response (CR), defined as CR with hematologic remission (blood count normalization) for >180 days.
-Secondary outcome measures included overall response rate, relapse free survival, progression-free survival, time to response, safety, pharmacokinetic and immunogenic potential.
+The approval of Lumoxiti was based on data from the AstraZeneca-sponsored, open-label ‘1053’ trial, which was a single-arm, multicenter Phase III clinical trial assessing the efficacy, safety, immunogenicity and pharmacokinetics of Lumoxiti monotherapy in patients with relapsed or refractory HCL who have received at least two prior therapies, including one purine nucleoside analog.
+The trial enrolled 80 patients and was conducted across 34 sites in 14 countries.
+The primary endpoint was durable complete response (CR), defined as CR with hematologic remission (blood count normalization) for more than 180 days.
+Secondary endpoints included overall response rate, relapse-free survival, progression-free survival, time to response, safety, pharmacokinetic and immunogenic potential.